 Whatever flavor of it you enjoy (slow-churned vanilla? rocky road?
 S&M crunch?) sex is pretty difficult.
 Good sex, that is.
 You need stamina, flexibility, and a fleet of stabilizer muscles.
 And while your standard workout likely provides you with some of these, it doesn’t hurt to pepper in some moves specifically tailored to what you’ll be doing between the bedsheets.
 No, we’re not talking ‘80s jazzercise-style pelvic pop-ups.
-Rather, we have a few functional yoga poses, breathing exercises, and penis-lifts (yes, you read that correctly) offered by Northwestern University’s Jenny Arrington.
+Rather, we have a few functional yoga poses, breathing exercises, and penis-lifts (yes, you read that correctly) offered by Northwestern University’s Jenny Arrington to help you have great sex.
 Incorporate them into your regular workout to take your between-the-sheets routine to new levels.

 As far as sex goes, “flexibility” is typically referring to how open your (or your partner’s) hips are.
 If your hips are flexible, you can get into more positions during sex—and the more positions, the more fun.
 “When you’re flexible in your hips, you can straddle your knees wide and get low, and you’ll have more mobility for extra sway and rotation to give you that extra special something.”